souffle-lang/souffle-lang.github.io/_docs/benchmarks.md

 When one of these processes exit with a non-zero status, `0,0,0,0` will be given as a dummy result to indicate that something went wrong with this stage of compilation.
 In the case where all processes fail, an entire dummy row will be produced in the form `program.dl,0,0,0,0,0,0,0,0,0,0,0,0`.

 If you prefer, you can pass the optional flag `--pretty` or `-p` to have human-readable output.
-You can run this script from any context since it is context-independent.
+You can run this script from any context since it is context-independent, unlike `big_benchmark.sh`.